 The Ontario Gaming Industry recently heard a bit of financial feedback on their new iGaming market, which came into being in April of this year.
-On the 28th of July, PointsBet, a gambling site that is based in Australia but operating in Ontario as well, reported back to Alcohol and Gaming Commission of Ontario that they had amassed more than $14 million in online sports bets for the first three months that they were in operation.
+On the 28th of July, PointsBet, an Ontario online casino originally based in Australia but operating in Ontario as well, reported back to Alcohol and Gaming Commission of Ontario that they had amassed more than $14 million in online sports bets for the first three months that they were in operation.

 The Results from the First Three Months